 September means getting back into the swing of things as the tadpoles are back in school and enjoying the leaves turning colors over the pond.
 The only thing better is visiting theme parks!
-September is one of the Frog Family's favorite times of the year to visit thanks to thinner crowds (especially in 2020 with limited capacity).
-In most years, the two biggest and best events at the Walt Disney World Resort (at least in our opinion) — Mickey's Not-So-Scary Halloween Party and the EPCOT International Food & Wine Festival — are in full swing during September.
+September is one of the Frog Family's favorite times of the year to visit thanks to thinner crowds.
+In most years, the two biggest and best events at the Walt Disney World Resort (at least in our opinion) — Halloween and the EPCOT International Food & Wine Festival — are in full swing during September.

-While Mickey's Not-So-Scary Halloween Party is canceled for 2020, we'll be hoppily visiting the Magic Kingdom in our Disney-est costumes this year between Sept.
-15 and Oct.
-31!
+This year, Mickey's Not-So-Scary Halloween Party is replaced by Disney After Hours Boo Bash.
+You can never start Halloween too early at Disney!
 And listen up all foodies: The EPCOT International Food & Wine Festival continues on through fall for the longest running festival yet!
 Hungry for more?
-In terms of character dining, at Disney's Hollywood Studios, Minnie's Halloween Dine is returning to Hollywood & Vine as of Sept.
-25. This boo-tastic Halloween meal allows physically distant character interactions with Minnie, Mickey and friends.
-Hop over to our post on this fall's spooky hoppenings at Disney World for fall 2020.
-You can get the scoop on fall flavors at all four parks and the latest on Halloween character cavalcades, photo-ops and character costumes.
+In terms of character dining, at Disney's Hollywood Studios, Minnie's Halloween Dine is returning to Hollywood & Vine as of Aug.
+10. This boo-tastic Halloween meal allows physically distant character interactions with Minnie, Mickey and friends.

 Disney World in September is a good bet if you don’t have school-age children or if you’re OK with taking your children out of school for, you know, vacation.
 (We know this is controversial, but we have a no-judging-other-parents policy in the Frog household.
 Here are some factors you should consider if you want to do this.)
-Maybe you find yourself home schooling this fall.
+Maybe you find yourself home schooling this fall or still participating in virtual learning.
 That means maybe you have a little more flexibility in your schedule to visit Disney World than in past years.

 Crowds at Disney World in September